ninthart/grafica-brackets-icons/readme.md

 Grafica Brackets Icons
 ==============
 This extension adds file icons to the brackets file tree, and it works with brackets' new react-based file tree.
 I can take no credit for this plugin as it's based solely on the work of [ivogabe](https://github.com/ivogabe) and [drewbkoch](https://github.com/drewbkoch).
+Many, many thanks to both gentlemen.
 Basically I took the code from Ivo's original, and changed out the icons he used for the icons that Drew used.
 Check out the original repositories at: [Brackets-Icons](https://github.com/ivogabe/Brackets-Icons) and [Brackets-File-Icons](https://github.com/drewbkoch/Brackets-File-Icons)

 Supported files
 ---------------